dotansimha/graphql-code-generator/website/docs/generated-config/typescript-type-graphql.md

 type: `boolean`
 default: `false`

-Set the to `true` in order to generate output without `export` modifier.
+Set to `true` in order to generate output without `export` modifier.
 This is useful if you are generating `.d.ts` file and want it to be globally available.

 #### Usage Examples